 Enter, the gift of stock.
 Giving a share of stock to kids is a fantastic way to avoid stressing out parents, help prepare a kid for their financial future, and teach a few lessons along the way.

-These are the best ways to give a share of stock to a kid.
+If that's you, then these are the best ways to give a share of stock to a kid.